 Graduate Degrees and National Accreditations

-A Master’s in Athletic Training (MSAT) will launch in summer 2019.
-The MSAT features real-world learning that prepares students to pursue careers in athletic training and to take the Board of Certification exam.
-La Verne’s practical, clinical-focused program produces dynamic clinicians who display comprehensive decision-making informed by critical thinking.
-The MSAT program is accredited by the Commission on Accreditation of Athletic Training Education effective August 2018.
+A Master’s in Athletic Training (MSAT) features real-world learning that prepares students to pursue careers in athletic training and to take the Board of Certification exam.
+University of La Verne’s practical, clinical-focused program produces dynamic clinicians who display comprehensive decision-making informed by critical thinking.
+The MSAT program is accredited by the Commission on Accreditation of Athletic Training Education.

-A Master’s in Physician Assistant Practice is scheduled to welcome its first cohort in Fall 2018.
-Our PA Program received provisional accreditation from the field’s premier national accrediting body – Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in April 2018.
+A Master’s in Physician Assistant Practice is provisionally accredited by the field’s premier national accrediting body – Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).